YugandharKumar05/CurrencyConverter/README.md

   - Other folders are for Kotlin code that will be compiled for only the platform indicated in the folder name.
   - For example, if you want to use Apple’s CoreCrypto for the iOS part of your Kotlin app, `iosMain` would be the right folder for such calls.
-  - For example, if you want to use CoreCrypto for the Desktop part of your Kotlin application, `desktopMain` would be the right folder for such calls.

 Learn more about [Kotlin Multiplatform](https://www.jetbrains.com/help/kotlin-multiplatform-dev/get-started.html)